Is this a Photo Contest?

 What are the Awards?

-Ribbons and cash for first, second, and third place in each category, plus best of show and most innovative.
+Cash and a paper certificate for first, second, and third place in each category, plus best of show and most innovative.
 Cash awards will be made via PayPal, to the e-mail address registered for the aquascaper.

-bragging rights award only, and does not include a physical ribbon.
+bragging rights award only, and do not include a physical or cash award.